 How to Grow and Care

-For pot culture in summer, during the vegetative period, it must be regularly watered, but allowing the soil to completely dry up before watering again (but do not overwater).
+For pot culture in summer, it must be regularly watered during the vegetative period but allowing the soil to dry up before watering again completely.
 In winter, it's to be kept dry.
-Preferable not to water on overcast days, humid days or cold winter days.
-Xerosicyos adapts to most soil types, but not too heavy in texture; good drainage is desirable.
-If grown in a pot as an indoor plant use soil for succulent plants.
+Preferable not to water on overcast days, humid days, or cold winter days.
+Xerosicyos adapts to most soil types but not too heavy in texture; good drainage is desirable.
+If grown in a pot as an indoor plant, use soil for succulent plants.
 Low food needs.
-They should be fertilized only once during the active growing period… – See more at: How to Grow and Care for Xerosicyos
+They should be fertilized only once during the active growing period.
+See more at How to Grow and Care for Xerosicyos.

 Native to southwestern Madagascar.